colinoflynn/chmt36va_hints/README.md

 ### Parts turn upright ###

 Small parts may turn up-right.
-The camera doesn't detect this as doesn't have a 'minimum area' that I can seem to program?
+If you don't program parts size this won't be detected.
 Anyway this is often caused as the pick-up location is a tiny bit off, so double-check the pickup location.

 ### Loading Cut Tape ###